frostime/siyuan-dailynote-today/README-en.md

     - Ignore "SiYuan User Guide".

 2. The dropdown menu in the upper right corner provides options for quickly creating/opening today's note.
-    - The dropdown menu lists all notebooks in order.
+    - The dropdown menu lists all notebooks in order (See [FAQ](#q-how-is-the-sorting-of-notebooks-determined-can-it-be-adjusted)).
     - "SiYuan User Guide".
     - Click on a notebook to automatically open/create today's note.